arve0/master/thesis.md

 #### Uneven illumination
 The uneven illumination in the experimental setup is illustrated in [@fig:illumination] (a).
-By assuming the intensity variation in all pixels is following the slope of the background, equalization can be done by dividing the image by the normalized intensity profile of the background.
+By assuming the intensity variation in all the pixels follow the slope of the background, equalization can be done by dividing the image by the normalized intensity profile of the background.
 The procedure is listed in [@lst:equalize].